Alla Rakha: Career

 However, he still played as an accompanist, for soloists like Bade Ghulam Ali Khan, Allauddin Khan, Vilayat Khan, Vasant Rai, Ali Akbar Khan, and Ravi Shankar.
-The venerable master achieved world renown as Shankar's chief accompanist during his apex in the 1960s, delighting audiences in the West with his percussive wizardry, not only as an uncanny accompanist with flawless timing and sensitivity but also as a soloist where he was a master of improvisation, a prolific composer and an electric showman.
+The master achieved world renown as Shankar's chief accompanist during his apex in the 1960s, delighting audiences in the West with his wizardry, not only as an accompanist with timing and sensitivity but also as a soloist where he was a master of improvisation, a composer and an electric showman.

 His musical partnership with Ravi Shankar was particularly successful and lasted nearly three decades, and their legendary and spellbinding performances at the Monterey Pop Festival in 1967 and the Woodstock Festival in 1969 served to introduce classical Indian music to general audiences worldwide.

 Alla Rakha also was a devoted music teacher.
 He founded 'Alla Rakha Institute of Music' in Mumbai in 1985.

 Global influence

 Alla Rakha popularised the art of tabla, playing across the globe, elevating the status and respect of this instrument.
 "Abbaji" (as he was affectionately known by his disciples) also bridged the gap between Carnatic music and Hindustani music by playing with both renowned Carnatic musicians and other Hindustani stalwarts.
 Ravi Shankar and Alla Rakha duo represented India at several international music festivals.

 Leading American percussionists in rock n' roll, such as the Grateful Dead's Mickey Hart, admired him and studied his technique, benefiting greatly even from single meetings.
 Hart, a published authority on percussion in world music, said: "Allah Rakha is the Einstein, the Picasso; he is the highest form of rhythmic development on this planet."
 Rakha also collaborated with jazz drummer Buddy Rich on their 1968 album Rich à la Rakha.

 Alla Rakha's partnership with Ravi Shankar began in the early 1950s.
 He was part of the ensemble accompanying Ravi Shankar during George Harrison's Concert for Bangladesh shows, held in New York City in August 1971.
 The success of the live album and concert film from this event presented Indian classical music to a wide audience in the West.
 He also collaborated and shared the stage with many leading figures in Indian music like sitar player Vilayat Khan and sarod player Ali Akbar Khan.

 He was also featured in a Google doodle on 29 April 2014, on the occasion of his 95th birthday.